wthirsh/wthirsh.github.io/project.md

 To briefly visualize what the data looks like in each of the four glacier data files, I have plotted the recorded elevation (a proxy for mass balance) at each in-situ measuring site on the South Cascade Glacier over time.
 Figures for the other glaciers can be found in the "Additional Figures" section below.

 ![](assets/IMG/SC_plot.png){: width="500" }
+Figure 1 (above) shows the measured elevation at each of the in-situ sites on South Cascade Glacier